 Students overwhelmingly have trouble focusing on what’s most important and prioritizing their activities in the time that they have.
 Games and socializing easily distract them from school work.
 The antidote includes:

 - Create a written life vision and develop goals from it.
-See the series of posts on goal management.

 - Practice anti-procrastination techniques, such as the pomodoro.
 See the pomodoro technique.

 Tied for First (75%): Life Out of Balance or Life Crises

 A high percentage of students struggled with life crises or at a minimum, keeping their life, work, and school in balance.
 Good time management (see the third place recommendations above) can help as can assertiveness (see fourth place, above).